CoreELEC/remotes/README.md

 **License**

-The contents of The Repository are released under a Creative Commons [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode) license agreement.
+The contents of The Repository are released under a [Creative Commons CC0 1.0 Universal License Agreement](https://creativecommons.org/publicdomain/zero/1.0/legalcode).

 **Credits**